Digital Dimmers

 Dimming setting includes the following:

-To Edit the preset values, click on the value and type new value within the range which is mentioned next to the parameter.
+To edit the preset values, click on the value and type new value within the range which is mentioned next to the parameter.

 Minimum Brightness: Sets the level where the load operates or is visibly On.